-It is possible to set multiple no-go zones on the map on spaces in your home that have rugs.
+It is possible to set multiple no-go zones on the map on your home spaces that have rugs.

 Another option that the Roborock app has is the zoned cleaning feature, where it instructs the robot to clean a rectangular or square zone.

-Unfortunately, you won’t be able to save these zones, which brings me to the next app feature.
+Unfortunately, you won’t save these zones, which brings me to the next app feature.